We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

 It is like creating your own state with a set of rules that everyone commits to following.
 How do you enforce these rules?
 On what pillars do they stand?

-We created the ultimate checklist of the alignment levers to guarantee successful data projects.
-I am happy to share this with clients/buyers, as well as project managers.
+We created the ultimate checklist of the alignment levers to guarantee successful data projects and are happy to share this with clients/buyers, as well as project managers.
+Read on to learn more about what it encompasses!

 - 1 Delicious Pain, so you complete a data project that makes sense.